mozilla-services/websec-check/README.md

   * Session keys must be changed on login to prevent session fixation attacks.
   * Session cookies must have HttpOnly and Secure flags set and the SameSite attribute set to 'strict' or 'lax' (which allows external regular links to login).
   * For more information about potential pitfalls see the [OWASP Session Management Cheat Sheet](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet)
-* [ ] When using cookies for session management, make sure you have CSRF protections in place.
-The easiest mitigation if you don't need support for older browsers is to use SameSite cookies.
-If we you can't use SameSite, make sure that forms that change state use anti CSRF tokens, and that forms that do not change state (e.g. search forms) use the 'data-no-csrf' form attribute.
+* [ ] When using cookies for session management, make sure you have CSRF protections in place, which in 99% of cases is [SameSite cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#SameSite_cookies).
+If you can't use SameSite, use anti CSRF tokens.
+There are two exceptions to implementing CSRF protection:
-  * This does not apply to site that use local-storage JWTs for session management, like sites on SSO.
+  * Forms that don't change state (e.g. search forms) don't need CSRF protection and can indicate that by setting the 'data-no-csrf' form attribute (this tells our ZAP scanner to ignore those forms when testing for CSRF).
+  * Sites that don't use cookies for anything sensitive can ignore CSRF protection.
+A lot of modern sites prefer to use local-storage JWTs for session management, which aren't vulnerable to CSRF (but must have a rock solid CSP).
 * [ ] Access Control should be via existing and well regarded frameworks.
 If you really do need to roll your own then contact the security team for a design and implementation review.
 * [ ] If you are building a core Firefox service, consider adding it to the list of restricted domains in the preference `extensions.webextensions.restrictedDomains`.
 This will prevent a malicious extension from being able to steal sensitive information from it, see [bug 1415644](https://bugzilla.mozilla.org/show_bug.cgi?id=1415644).